Our knowledge of orthopaedics. Your best health.

 Biceps tendons

-The biceps tendons attach the biceps muscle to the shoulder blade bone.
+The biceps tendons attach the biceps muscle to the shoulder socket.

 Glenoid.
-The head of your upper arm bone (humerus) fits into the rounded socket in your shoulder blade.
+The head of the humerus fits into the rounded socket in the scapula.
 This socket is called the glenoid.
-The glenoid is lined with soft cartilage called the labrum.
-This tissue helps the head of the upper arm bone fit into the shoulder socket.
+The glenoid is lined with soft cartilage.

 Rotator cuff.
-A combination of muscles and tendons keeps your arm centered in your shoulder socket.
-These tissues, called the rotator cuff, cover the head of your upper arm bone and attach it to your shoulder blade.
+A combination of muscles and tendons keep the arm centered in the shoulder socket.
+These tissues, called the rotator cuff, cover the head of the upper arm bone and attach it to the shoulder blade.

 Description

-The tendon in the late stages is often dark red in color due to the inflammation.
-Occasionally, the damage to the tendon can result in a partial or complete tear.
-A complete tendon tear results in a deformity of the arm (a "Popeye" bulge in the upper arm).
+• Occasionally, in the late stages, the damage to the tendon can result in fraying or a complete tear.
+A complete tendon tear results in a cosmetic deformity of the arm (a "Popeye" bulge in the upper arm).

 Normal shoulder anatomy.